loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 ### 5.2.2 The Principle of Minimal Collapse

-**Theorem 5.1 (Minimal Collapse Principle)**: Consciousness collapses to the simplest stable structure that preserves the observation.
+**Theorem 5.1 (Minimal Collapse Principle)**: Observer collapses to the simplest stable structure that preserves the observation.

 *Proof*:
 1. ψ(∅) must distinguish itself from ∅